-Black Lives Matter from Vancouver to Toronto: By Natalie Knight
+Black Lives Matter from Vancouver to Toronto

 On April 17th, Black Lives Matter (BLM) Vancouver held their first rally with hundreds in attendance.
 The rally was called a visibility and solidarity event and was held at the south side of the Vancouver Art Gallery.
 Powerful speeches and performances by poets and musicians spoke about experiences of racism and violence.
 Many speakers said it was very important for Vancouver to recognize its Black communities, and to stand in solidarity with Black communities across Canada.
 The rally included a strong contingent of Indigenous activists and community members who lent their songs and support.
 Relating the experience of Black and Indigenous peoples was a clear goal of this first BLM event.

 The rally was followed by a community building event on May 7th at Strathcona Park.
 Strathcona Park is near the old Hogan’s Alley neighbourhood that was displaced in 1972 to extend the highway through Vancouver by building the Georgia Viaduct.
 These two events mark the start of a Black Lives Matter chapter in Vancouver.